ethanwhite/nescent-sabbatical-proposal/proposal.md

 Ben Morris, the undergraduate student in my lab who lead the development of the Retriever, is now in graduate school at the University of North Carolina and working with NESCent on informatics projects.
 Being in the same location as Ben will facilitate interaction and collaboration as we develop these new features.
-In addition, I hope to develop interactions and collaborations with working groups and postdocs as well as
+In addition, I hope to meet regularly withdevelop interactions and collaborations with working groups and postdocs as well as
 HIP (Hackathons, Interoperability, Phylogenies), EvoIO, and Dryad.